rpaschoal/DynamicRepository/README.md

 #### Oh no!
 I have a very unique scenario and I think this search won't be useful to me!

 Don't worry about it if you are questioning this to yourself.
-If for any reason the default filtering mechanism does not fit your requirement you can use the one of the following:
+If for any reason the default filtering mechanism does not fit your requirement you can use one of the following:

 ##### "PreConditionsToPagedDataFilter" Extension: